Gay couples in India ask Supreme Court to legalise same-sex marriage

 It added that in India marriage is "a solemn institution between a biological man and a biological woman".

-Three spokespersons for Modi's ruling Bharatiya Janata Party, who declined to be named as the matter is before courts, said the party's opposition to same-sex marriage remains the same as the government's.
+Three spokespersons for Modi's BJP, who declined to be named as the matter is before courts, said the party's opposition to same-sex marriage remains the same as the government's.
 They however added the party will honour the top court's verdict on the matter.

 Modi's office and the federal law ministry did not respond to a request for comment whether there has been a change in their position on same-sex marriage.